The Major Tribes of Arunachal Pradesh - TheUnexplored Blog

 Region: Central Arunachal Pradesh

-Key Features: The Nyishis are the largest tribe in the state.
+Key Features: The Nyishis are the largest tribe of Arunachal Pradesh.
 Their traditional attire includes a cane helmet adorned with hornbill beaks.

 Festivals:Nyokum Yullo, a nature-worship festival seeking harmony and prosperity.